WilsonBillkia/bane/README.md

 ```

 sergey.yml is an ansible 'playbook' with steps to install geth and node.js.
-The -i switch loads the hosts file we use for asset management.
-You just add the IP addresses of any nodes to the relevant group within the file (links or ethers)
+The -i switch loads the hosts file we use for asset management - add the IP addresses of any nodes to the relevant group within the file (links or ethers)
 The -kK switch gathers passwords from operator for ssh and sudo if tasks require it